-In November 2016, FASB issued ASU No. 2016-18, Restricted Cash, which clarifies guidance and presentation related to restricted cash in the statement of cash flows, including stating that restricted cash should be included within cash and cash equivalents on the statement of cash flows.
+In November 2016, the FASB issued ASU No. 2016-18, Restricted Cash, which clarifies guidance and presentation related to restricted cash in the statement of cash flows, including stating that restricted cash should be included within cash and cash equivalents on the statement of cash flows.
 The standard is effective for fiscal years beginning after December 15, 2017, with early adoption permitted, and is to be applied retrospectively.
-The Company is currently evaluating the effect that the new guidance will have on its financial statements and related disclosures.
+The Company adopted this standard effective with these financial statements.
+Such adoption did not have a material effect on its financial statements and related disclosures.